 Searching for another radio station

 Turn that knob.
 Still only static!
 I’m sure it was this frequency.
 Now I’m going to miss the beginning of my favorite radio show.
 Yes, that was the reality back then.
-Forget about streaming services, where you could just drop to you show on your player and playback the episode that just ended.
-To find a clear and crisp sound by turning the frequency knob was an art form, and you dexterity was essential!
-You would work around precisions such as 0.5 MHz, which may sound like a lot, but when the precision of your radio was anything but granular, one small twitch and you end up with a completely different radio station.
+Forget about streaming services which allow you to just drop in to your show on your player and playback an episode that has ended.
+To find a clear and crisp sound by turning the frequency knob was an art form.
+Dexterity was essential!
+You would work with frequency precisions such as 0.2 MHz, which may sound like a lot, but when the precision of your radio was anything but granular, one small twitch would result in a completely different radio station.

 The TV broadcasting day and the test patterns

 The hissing of a TV after the broadcasting day was over was in a way a cultural signal that screamed (hissed) “the day is over, it’s time to go to bed!”.
 Sometimes you would fall asleep in front of the TV only to wake up sometime after midnight with the white and black static playing like ants on a screen.
 Then there was the test pattern, it would usually show after the broadcasting day for a limited time before handing over to the static.
-Then the following day the broadcasting day would start with this same test pattern, often with beeps and plings, to make sure the audio worked.
+The following broadcasting day would start with the same test pattern, often with beeps and plings, to make sure the audio worked.

 The mixtape and the curated music for friends

-“Check out the mix tape I prepared for tonight’s dinner!”
-You would sit for hours, mixing together music from diffferent tapes to the mix tape of the day.
-You would need a double casette deck, one deck contained the tape you copied from, and the other contained your mix tape.
-Minutes would turn into hours as you tried to get the transitions juuust right.
+“Check out the mixtape I prepared for tonight’s dinner!”
+You would sit for hours, mixing together music from different tapes to the mixtape of the day.
+You would need a double casette deck, one deck contained the tape you copied from, and the other contained your mixtape.
+Minutes would turn into hours as you tried to get the transitions just right.
 Like a self-professed DJ, you would choose songs that mixed well together, in a sequence that either built tension or gradually moved the listener into a “chill” state.

 By Paul-Christian Markovski, freelance writer, EuropeZigZag.com.